Climate Action Now (CAN) – Bring climate education to your state, district, community, school, home…

 Dr. Donald Boesch, President of the University of Maryland Center for Environmental Science, states: “The principal challenge we’re finding is that climate change really isn’t, in any formal way, in the curriculum that the schools have at the moment, and teachers haven’t been trained [in climate science].”
 Furthermore, a 2018 Yale Program on Climate Change Communication report found that Americans overwhelmingly support schools in providing climate education.

-The need is clear: climate change is the largest threat to our health, safety and wellbeing; it is not being taught systemically in our schools; and a critical need exists for science-based climate education materials and teacher training.
+The need is clear: climate change is the largest threat to our health, safety and well-being; it is not being taught systemically in our schools; and a critical need exists for science-based climate education materials and teacher training.

 Who?